latin america

 economically and politically.

-Democratic Charter, committing themselves to the promotion and defense of
+committing themselves to the promotion and defense of representative

-- Free Trade Agreements lower the cost of commerce and open door to
+Agreements lower the cost of commerce and open door to opportunity.

-- Free Trade Agreements have been made with Canada, Mexico, Chile,
+Agreements have been made with Canada, Mexico, Chile, Dominican Republic,

 Brazil has become am emerging world